CloverField/pygit/README.md

-This is a simple python program that will update you git reposistories for you.
+This is a simple python program that will update your git repositories for you.
-It reaquires Python3 to work correctly.
+It requires Python to work correctly.